kamilnovo/geany-appimage/README.md

 Code

-This means the AppImage can be run from USB drives, external disks, cloud folders, or any Linux system without leaving traces behind.
+The AppImage can be run from USB drives, external disks, cloud folders, or any Linux system without leaving traces behind.

 ---